chrimson/ML-LTE-RFF/service/README.md

 After rebuilding the model with new data, service predictions actually seemed to worsen.
 MAC encoding was changed from inline to unique NumPy array, and that seemed to have fixed it

-Can accelerate system with TensorFlow GPU-enabled engine on suitable machines like AWS GPU CUDA
+Was able to accelerate system with TensorFlow GPU engine on suitable machine AWS NVIDIA CUDA-enabled GPU

 ## To Do